Pune techie murder: As cops crack Rasila's case, Antara's father hopes for justice

-Father of the slain techie Antara Das, who was murdered in December last year, writes letter to CM and Pune police commissioner, asking for a thorough probe into spurned ex-classmate
+Father of the slain techie Antara Das, who was murdered in December 2016, writes letter to CM Devendra Fadnavis and Pune Police Commissioner, asking for a thorough probe into spurned ex-classmate

 Antara Das, a Capgemini employee murdered in Pune on December 23, 2016.
 (Left) Debanand Das, her father, has now written to the CM